 Cardinal Stritch University is a private, not-for-profit, Roman Catholic university that was established in 1937.
 The school is affiliated with the Sister of St. Francis of Assisi and is the largest Franciscan university in the nation.
 The school is located in Milwaukee, Wisconsin, and is regionally accredited by the NCACS THLC.

 Cardinal Stritch confers more than 70 degrees at all levels of education and in blended and online formats.
 The school also offers a variety of certificates and pre-professional programs to choose from, ensuring that every student will find a program that fits their needs the best.
-The most popular programs at this school include education, business, and pre-professional programs in medicine and pharmacy.
+The most popular programs at this school include:

 This university believes that students should all have the chance to earn paid work experience while in college.
 That’s why it has created the Career Ready Internship Program, an initiative that allows financial-need juniors and seniors to turn unpaid internships into paid opportunities while simultaneously earning college credit.
 This program is available to all qualified students, so it is best to speak to a department advisor about requirements before applying.